 Edward nodded again.
 “How can he forgive me?”
 Edward cried and rubbed his eyes with his palms.

 “Because you believe in him and you have repented.
-If we confess our sins, he is faithful to forgive us of our sins,” Barnaby explained.
+If we confess our sins, he is faithful to forgive us of our sins,” Levi explained.

 Edward, a weather worn man in his forties cried harder.
 “I’m so sorry for what I’ve done!”

-“The Lord hears you,” Barnaby replied.
+“The Lord hears you,” Levi replied.
 “The angels are rejoicing.”

 Edward nodded.
 “I’m ready.”

-Barnaby dunked him and he drew him forth.
+Levi dunked him and drew him forth.
 The remaining dozen people left at this point all clapped.
 Edward smiled.
-“Thank you,” he said to Barnaby and then he vanished.
+“Thank you,” he said to Levi and then he vanished.

-A British soldier waded out to Barnaby.
-Taller and stouter than Barnaby, powder stains blackened his coat.
-This man served in Charley’s group and was most likely killed on Rigby Island by cannon fire from Lord Dunmore’s fleeing ship.
-“I had already accepted the Lord as my savior when I was a young boy in England but I did not have the chance to be baptized prior to leaving,” he stated.
+A British soldier waded out to Levi.
+Taller and stouter than Levi, powder stains blackened his coat.
+This man served with Charley and likely cannon fire from Lord Dunmore’s fleeing ship killed him.
+“I had already accepted the Lord as my savior as a young boy in England but I did not have the chance to be baptized prior to leaving and I’ve lost my way since then,” he stated.

 “I do sir.”